Table of Contents

 Renal Handling of Acids and Bases

-After reclaiming filtered bicarbonate, the renal acid–base handling mechanism allows the excretion of acid formed by endogenous acid production (explained earlier).
+After reclaiming filtered bicarbonate, the renal acid-base handling mechanism allows the excretion of acid formed by endogenous acid production (explained earlier).
 It occurs in the collecting ducts and distal tubule.
-As the hydrogen pumps in the collecting ducts cannot lower the urine pH below 4.5, excretion of endogenous acids need the presence of urinary buffers.
+As the hydrogen pumps in the collecting ducts cannot lower the urine pH below 4.5, urinary buffers are needed to excrete endogenous acids.

 The two main urinary buffers are